SGFGOV/medusa-strapi-repo/packages/medusa-strapi/README.md

 ### Redis Cache

-This implementation comes preconfigured with redis caching, As medusa already uses redis, it was a reasonable assumption that the same redis service can be used for strapi as well
+This implementation qcomes preconfigured with redis caching, As medusa already uses redis, it was a reasonable assumption that the same redis service can be used for strapi as well

 REDIS_HOST=<redis host name>